opencv/opencv/modules/ml/doc/boosting.rst

 Two-class Discrete AdaBoost Algorithm: Training (steps 1 to 3) and Evaluation (step 4)??you need to revise this section. what is this? a title for the image that is missing?

-**NOTE:**

-Similar to the classical boosting methods, the current implementation supports two-class classifiers only.
-For M :math:`>` two classes, there is the
+.. note:: Similar to the classical boosting methods, the current implementation supports two-class classifiers only.
+For M :math:`>` two classes, there is the **AdaBoost.MH** algorithm (described in :ref:`[FHT98] <FHT98>` ) that reduces the problem to the two-class problem, yet with a much larger training set.
-**AdaBoost.MH**
-algorithm (described in
-:ref:`[FHT98] <FHT98>` ) that reduces the problem to the two-class problem, yet with a much larger training set.

-To reduce computation time for boosted models without substantially losing accuracy, the influence trimming technique may be employed.
+To reduce computation time for boosted models without substantially losing accuracy, the influence trimming technique can be employed.
 As the training algorithm proceeds and the number of trees in the ensemble is increased, a larger number of the training samples are classified correctly and with increasing confidence, thereby those samples receive smaller weights on the subsequent iterations.
 Examples with a very low relative weight have a small impact on the weak classifier training.
 Thus, such examples may be excluded during the weak classifier training without having much effect on the induced classifier.
 This process is controlled with the ``weight_trim_rate`` parameter.
 Only examples with the summary fraction ``weight_trim_rate`` of the total weight mass are used in the weak classifier training.
 Note that the weights for
 **all**
 training examples are recomputed at each training iteration.
 Examples deleted at a particular iteration may be used again for learning some of the weak classifiers further
 :ref:`[FHT98] <FHT98>` .

-.. _HTF01:??what is this meant to be? it doesn't work
+.. _HTF01:

-[HTF01] Hastie, T., Tibshirani, R., Friedman, J. H. *The Elements of Statistical Learning: Data Mining, Inference, and Prediction.
-Springer Series in Statistics*.
+[HTF01] Hastie, T., Tibshirani, R., Friedman, J. H. *The Elements of Statistical Learning: Data Mining, Inference, and Prediction*.
+Springer Series in Statistics.
 2001.

-.. _FHT98:??the same comment
+.. _FHT98:

-[FHT98] Friedman, J. H., Hastie, T. and Tibshirani, R. Additive Logistic Regression: a Statistical View of Boosting.
-Technical Report, Dept. of Statistics*, Stanford University, 1998.
+[FHT98] Friedman, J. H., Hastie, T. and Tibshirani, R. *Additive Logistic Regression: a Statistical View of Boosting*.
+Technical Report, Dept. of Statistics, Stanford University, 1998.

-.. index:: CvBoostParams

-.. _CvBoostParams:

 CvBoostParams
 -------------
-.. c:type:: CvBoostParams
+.. ocv:class:: CvBoostParams

     Boosting training parameters.

 The structure is derived from :ref:`CvDTreeParams` but not all of the decision tree parameters are supported.
 In particular, cross-validation is not supported.

 All parameters are public.
 You can initialize them by a constructor and then override some of them directly if you want.

-.. index:: CvBoostParams::CvBoostParams

-.. _CvBoostParams::CvBoostParams:

 CvBoostParams::CvBoostParams
 ----------------------------